The Myth of Woodworm Debunked – A Timberwise Investigation

 This is a popular notion amongst many people that regular use of central heating in modern houses means that woodworm is non-existent.
 Other than the fact that there is no evidence of this, central heating is not an effective method of the extermination of woodworm.
 We rarely use central heating throughout the year and we’re more likely to use it during the damper, colder months.

 There is some discrepancy as to whether central heating can actually increase levels of moisture within timber, which completely discredits the idea that this is a method of effectively deterring the presence of woodworm.

-Correct identification of the beetle infestation is needed to ensure that the correct remedial treatments can be recommended.
+Correct identification of the beetle infestation is needed to ensure that the correct woodworm treatments can be recommended.
+Visit our woodworm to find out how woodworm treatment is carried out by our specialists.
 To arrange for one of our experts to survey the beetle damage call 0800 288 8660 or complete our on-line survey request form.